heresjohnnynava/heres-johnny-nava/_site/notes.md

-> Style Contact page

 > Is there anyway we could create a comments section for the posts.
 Maybe not immediately but at some point down the road at least.

 [Disqus]

-> Id like to create a hyperlink that links the viewer to my Instagram and other social medias.

-[WIP]

 > Would it be possible to allow people sign up for an email mailing list via the contact page?